 There is bound to be problems or challenges associated with setting up a business in Mauritius.
 More so if it’s in another country.
 Here are some of the challenges and possible solutions-

-- Mauritius being a tax haven can also be a challenge as companies that are set up there can invite unwanted inspection and checking from tax authorities and banks.
+- Mauritius being a tax haven can also be a challenge as companies that are set up there can invite unwanted inspection and check from tax authorities and banks.

 - Improvement to infrastructure – Although it has about 1,800 km of tarred road out of a total of 1,930 km, there is still room to improve.
-With the ever increasing rise in tourism, this can lead to a potential congestion.
+The ever-increasing rise in tourism can lead to potential congestion.

-- Ageing population – Mauritius has a population of only 1.3 million persons (July 2016 est.).
-Out of this, people from age 25-54 makes up 43.8% of the population and from age 55-65 and over makes up about 20% of the population.
-Coupled with a relatively low birth rate of 13.1 per 1,000, the population is seen to be ageing.
+- Aging population – Mauritius has a population of only 1.3 million persons (July 2016 est.).
+Out of this, people from age 25-54 make up 43.8% of the population and from age 55-65 and over make up about 20% of the population.
+Coupled with a relatively low birth rate of 13.1 per 1,000, the population is seen to be aging.